 From paintings to textiles, photographs to sculptural art, Northwest Pilot Project’s Art in the Lobby Program celebrates and showcases senior artists.
 We provide a small showcase to artists, including many who are NWPP clients, who may not have had an opportunity to stage a show of their work.
 Each month we feature a different artist in our small lobby where the artwork is enjoyed by clients, staff and visitors.

-Our November artist is Betsy Carnes.
+Our December artist is George Okuhara.